-One hundred years ago, the State Rivers and Water Supply Commission began construction of what is today’s Macalister Irrigation District by building Glenmaggie Weir.
+More than one hundred years ago (1919), the State Rivers and Water Supply Commission began construction of what is today’s Macalister Irrigation District by building Glenmaggie Weir.

 The site on the Macalister was chosen over earlier plans to build a dam on the Avon.
 Originally designed to bolster the sugar beet industry, which required a reliable water supply to ensure good returns, it in fact led to a move to dairying and other industries.